jenineharris/foundation-biostat-2021/README.md

 #### Graded components of the course

-**Statistics in the wild (15%)** (Due December 3)
+**Statistics in the wild (15%)** (DUE December 1)

 Choose ONE of the following projects to complete ON YOUR OWN.
 The purpose of this project is to introduce sources of statistics information and voices in statistics outside this course.
 This is a very exciting and critical time for statistics, with a rapidly developing focus on bias and how the data community can work to reduce or eliminate bias in data science and artificial intelligence/machine learning.
 These projects are designed to take 12-16 hours total, so plan accordingly.
 Timing may vary based on how quickly (or slowly) you read, write, and code.
 Email Dr. Harris a cat (or statistics) meme by October 1st to earn 1% to add to your final project score.

 (1) Participate in an online statistics or R coding workshop and create a brief tutorial or video to teach others about something you learned at the workshop.
 Choosing a tutorial about data management, visualization, or bias in data science are recommended.
 The tutorial should be an R-Markdown file or a video (approximately 5 minute video length).
 Assume that your audience is the other students in your *Foundations in Public Health: Biostatistics* course.
 Post the video or R-Markdown file on the course discussion board.

-(2) Listen to a minimum of 3 hours worth of statistics or R related podcast(s) and write a discussion board podcast review post of *400 to 500 words*.
+(2) Listen to a minimum of 3 hours of statistics or R related podcast(s) and write a discussion board podcast review post of *400 to 500 words*.
 The post should have three parts: (1) a summary of the topics in the episodes you listened to (with episode names), (2) a discussion of the relevance (or lack of relevance) of the topics to you and/or your profession, and (3) a recommendation to other students about the podcast (worth the time? not worth the time?).

 (3) Read _Rigor Mortis_ by Richard Harris or _Science Fictions_ by Stuart Ritchie or _Weapons of Math Destruction_ by Cathy O'Neil or _Factfulness_ by Hans Rosling or _Algorithms of Oppression_ by Safiya Noble and write a discussion board book review post of *400 to 500 words*.
 The post should have three parts: (1) a summary of the book, (2) a discussion of the relevance (or lack of relevance) of the topics in the book to you and/or your profession, and (3) a recommendation to other students about the book (worth the time? not worth the time?).

 (4) Identify a quantitative published article that uses a publicly available data set like NHANES or BRFSS, or an article you are able to obtain the data for in some other way.
 Reproduce a table or figure from the article as closely as you can using R. Write a very brief post on the class discussion board that about your project including any challenges you faced.
-Attach an R-Markdown file to the post that includes the annotated R code you used to reproduce the figure or table.
+Attach an R-Markdown file to the post that includes the R code you used to reproduce the figure or table.
 Note: it is often much more challenging than it seems to reproduce a table or figure, I recommend choosing a short table or a simple figure!

 Statistics in the Wild projects will be graded as complete (100), partial (70), or incomplete/missing (0).
 If you feel uncomfortable posting your project to the class discussion board under your own name, remove your name from the work and send it via email to Dr. Harris and include the name of the post; Dr. Harris will post it for you confidentially.
 See schedule for due date and **plan ahead**!

 All options meet at least one competency depending on what the student selects and their approach.

-**Book club (10%)** (Held December 3)
+**Book club (10%)** (HELD/DUE December 2)

 For book club you will be assigned to a team by the topic you are most interested in and your team will be responsible for leading a class discussion or activity on the topic.
 The discussion or activity will take place over zoom during class time.
 The discussion or activity should include opportunities for participation by other students in the class with clear instructions for how to participate.
 Please let Dr. Harris know if your team is using additional technology and you would like to test it ahead of time.

 Additional details will become available when book club gets closer.
 Like Statistics in the Wild, the book club team scores will be complete (100), partial (70), or incomplete (0).
 Contributing to your book club team is also part of the professionalism score in class and your team will be asked to evaluate your contribution.
 It is possible that students in the same team will receive different scores if peer-evaluations indicate a lack of contribution by one or more team members.

-**Class project (Checkpoints Due , Final Due December 10)**
+**Class project (Checkpoints DUE September 30, , Final DUE December 10)**

 Find a data set on your own and use the data to answer a research question of your choice.
 If you choose one of the data sets we have used in class, the research question and variables used should be different from what we did in class.
 It is ok if one or two of the variables are the same, but the majority should be something other than what was demonstrated in the chapter, videos, and exercises.
 You will work on this data throughout the semester and submit your work to the course discussion board three times, twice at midterm checkpoints and once as a final project.